hleclerc/Soja/README.md

 * Models can de defined **recursively**, and are typed (e.g. Val, Vec, Lst, Color, Layout, ConstrainedVal, ...) meaning for example that
   * you can use models to define another models (a very very basic need for Object Oriented Programming)
-  * if you write `myModel.myProperty.mySubProperty.set(10)` views on `myModel` will be updated automatically in the next update round (unless if you choose to update a view only if the corresponding model(s) has *direct* modifications).
+  * if you write `myModel.myProperty.mySubProperty.set(10)`, views on `myModel` will be updated automatically in the next update round (unless if you choose to update a view only if the corresponding model(s) has *direct* modifications).
-  * tests are done on values, not on references, and with the pertinent kind of comparison
+  * comparisons are done on values, not on references
 * Views are changed **by rounds** (in a lazy fashion).
 It means for example that
   * **views are updated only once** if it's not necessary to update them several times.
   * you dont have to write things like "make_silent_modification()" because you want to change several models that may cause several updates of the same view (would be a real headache for real applications)